If you want a single answer to the question of when is the best time of year to visit Savannah, then that answer is: “spring.”

 Any of the warmer months, including spring, bring a large number of insects.
 Repellent is advised, especially if you plan any trips into the surrounding lowcountry.

 Most of the larger events held in Savannah are scheduled for the spring and fall months.
-Some of these events draw many out-of-town visitors, and it can be harder to find a place to stay (and eat and park) on the days the festival is held.
+Some of these events draw enormous numbers out-of-town visitors, and it can be harder to find a place to stay (and eat and park) on the days the festival is held.

 In spring, some of the city’s most beautiful historic homes and gardens are opened to the public.
 The Savannah Tour of Homes and Gardens is held around late March, and the North of Gwinnett Street Tour of Hidden Gardens around mid April.

 Spring music festivals include the Savannah Music Festival, the largest music festival in Georgia, held over two weeks around late March into April.
-Also in March are two smaller music festivals, the Savannah Stopover and the A-Town Get Down Art and Music Festival.
+Also in March is another smaller music festival, the Savannah Stopover.

 Each year, Savannah holds one of the biggest St Patrick’s Day parades in the world.
 Huge numbers of visitors come to Savannah on and around March 17 to enjoy the festivities.